 Explore the ever-expanding market profile for ground source heat pumps

-In this blog, Stephanie Gregory, Marketing Manager for Kensa Heat Pumps, explores the market drivers and emerging applications of ground source heat pumps.
+In this blog, Stephanie Gregory, Director of Marketing at Kensa Heat Pumps, explores the market drivers and emerging applications of ground source heat pumps.

 Offering efficiencies of 350% – that is for every 1kW of electricity used to power the heat pump 3-4kW of heat energy are produced – ground source heat pumps are an attractive technology for those looking to invest in a sustainable long term heating solution; especially attractive given the heat pump has a life expectancy of 20-25 years, whilst the ground collectors – pipes used to extract heat energy from the ground or water to feed into the heat pump – should last for 100 years.